Sumana-Jogi/BatchApp/README.md

 The application can read data from and write processed data back to local directories.
 Read/Write Datasets in Cassandra:
 Demonstrates how to read from and write datasets to a Cassandra database running in a Docker container.
+Read/Write Datasets in Mysql:
+Demonstrates how to read from and write datasets to a Mysql database via JDBC connection.

 Prerequisites
 - Java 8 or higher